 Slow sites = death.

 If you must have all the plugins you have installed, you may need to upgrade your server through your host.
 That will provide more memory and can help with your site speed.
-If that is not an option, it will be time to figure out which plugins you need and those you can live without
+If that is not an option, it will be time to figure out which you need and those you can live without

 With the massive lists of plugins and articles saying what to do, it can be overwhelming.
 You don’t need everything out there.
 However, there are some plugins that I believe are an absolute must on every single blog.

-ASKIMET: This plugin helps protect you from spam comments.
-It identifies those that are spam and/or come from bots.
-If you did not have this, you would end up with thousands of comments that were filled with nothing but awful links and phrases that made no sense.
+You need to protect your site from spam comments.
+Akismet identifies those that are spam and/or come from bots.
+If you did not have this, you would end up with thousands of comments filled with nothing but awful links and phrases that made no sense.

-YOAST: Yoast is your SEO plugin.
+Yoast is your SEO plugin.
 SEO means Search Engine Optimization.
 That is how your site and post can be found on Google.
 While this is not a guarantee that you will rank, it reviews your post and lets you know when you have done the right thing to help your ranking.

 Cost: $0 for the basic (no need to get premium)

 GROW SOCIAL PRO

 You need to have a social sharing plugin on your site.
 That is how your readers will share your post with others.
 Without this, no one will know about your fantastic article!

 Readers love to share.
 They like to bookmark and refer back to the things they love.
 Your social sharing plugin allows them the opportunity to do that.